 Regardless of why you want to start a home business, there are certain things that you need to do to begin the process.
 This simple guide will show you how to incorporate a home business (because sometimes knowing where to start is the hardest part).

 Starting a company without creating a business plan is like getting in your car, pressing the gas pedal and hoping you end up at Disney World.
 Anything worth doing takes research, counting the cost and developing a strategy for how you are going to accomplish your goals.

 - What goods or services will your company provide and how will it be different than existing companies in a similar field?

 - Who is the market group for your goods or services?
 What do they think of your offerings?
 How would they improve your product and is it at a price point they are willing to pay for?

 - What is your sales strategy and how will you market your products?
 What is the life cycle of your product and can your sales continue to grow?

 - How will you fund this project?
 What costs will you incur including manufacturing, insurance, rent, marketing, IT costs, etc.?

-For additional guidance in formulating a business plan before you start your business, check out the Small Business Administration’s (SBA) guide to writing a business plan.
+For additional guidance in formulating a business plan before you start a home business, check out the Small Business Administration’s (SBA) guide to writing a business plan.

 Decide Which Type of Business Structure to Use